-Offering remote work options is a way to show employees that you trust them and care about their work-life balance.
+Offering remote work options is a way for companies to show employees that they trust them and care about their work-life balance.
 Speaking of work-life balance, managers face the same challenges as their employees with family or personal obligations, and can benefit just as much from the flexibility.

 Everyone wins when there's more flexibility at work.

 Are you looking for a remote work opportunity?